its-mkarmakar/Duplicate-Netflix/README.md

 3. Open the `index.html` file in your preferred web browser.
 ## Usage

-Once you have the project set up, you can interact with the YouTube Front Page Clone as follows:
+Once you have the project set up, you can interact with the Netflix Front Page Clone as follows:

 1. Open the cloned repository on your local machine.
 2. Navigate to the project folder.